 - Children or not, etc.

 Tax payments are done according to the group you are part of.
 To obtain your German tax number, you will need to go to the Burgeramt and ask for a form.
 It is very similar to the Anmeldung process!

-You will also need to acquire a proper Health Insurance.
+You will also need to acquire a proper Health Insurance (Public or Private).
 This is not quite as difficult as it sounds!
 Many companies offer health insurance for their employees.
 If your employer does not, there are many international health insurance companies that offer decent coverage for a reasonably low monthly rate.
 You can find more information about Germany’s different health insurance options here.

 Getting a blue card isn’t quite as difficult as it seems.
 As long as you carefully follow the steps and ensure you have all the correct documentation, you should have your blue card in no time!

 If you need additional help, check out these other helpful links:

 Best of luck!
 8)